Tim Gaines: With Stormer

 After Arcadia High School, Gaines joined the band Stormer, with whom he recorded a demo and had performed extensively in Los Angeles and on Hollywood's Sunset Strip.

 At the time Gaines joined Stormer, they had already been a popular band for 10 years in the Los Angeles area.
 The lineup at the time consisted of Tom Hardy on vocals; Steve Hall on drums; Stephan Shawn on guitar, keys, and vocals; and Donny Simmons on lead guitar and vocals.

+Gaines shared with the Power Rock Podcast how Mötley Crüe's first ever performance was as an opening act for Stormer in 1981.

 In an interview about Stormer, Gaines recalled, "We signed a deal with an indie label called Rockwoodz music out of Phoenix, Arizona, and they put us in the studio to record an album and a Christmas single.
 Well, the single was the only thing that ever made it to vinyl and 500 singles were sent out all over the U.S. to radio.
 We got some good reviews for the single in some trade magazines but nothing ever happened with the band.
 For whatever reason, Rockwoodz went belly up and the album was never released.
 We did some small tours around the southwest but eventually I was to leave the group."

+Gaines recommitted to Christianity in 1983 and joined the recently formed Roxx Regime.

 In 2008, when asked if the demos will be remastered and made public, Gaines replied, "I doubt if anyone can find the Masters.
 We are talking of having a Stormer reunion in the near future.
 We may decide to record it."
 Gaines occasionally collaborated with Donny Simmons and Tom Hardy when he was not working with Stryper.